 The course offered towards healthcare providers and professionals are certification programs, wherein there is a skills test and a written exam given at the end of training (upon passing, students receive a completion card).
 Both programs are four hours long.

-BLS for Healthcare Provider
+Basic Life Support for Healthcare Provider

 The BLS for healthcare provider program is made especially for healthcare workers and providers, focusing on responding to cardiac emergency situations in a clinical setting – such as a hospital or an outpatient clinic.
 Other lifesaving skills are also taught in this program, primarily skills to help relieve choking or other similar respiratory emergencies.